kubermatic/docs/content/kubermatic/main/tutorials-howtos/kkp-autoscaler/_index.en.md

 coredns-666448b887-vldzz              	1/1     	      Running  		0           36m
 ```

-As shown above, the autoscaler has been provisioned and running.
+As shown above, the cluster autoscaler has been provisioned and running.

 ## Annotating MachineDeployments for Autoscaling